-Below are our 2017 Art Contest Entries.
+Below are our 2018 Art Contest Entries.
 Thank you very much to all of the entries we received this year as we had a lot of great entries.
-We had 85 entries this year which is the most we’ve received to date.
-The 2017 theme was “RPG/Adventure”.
+We had 75 entries this year.
+The 2018 theme was “Magical Universe”.

 By Tori S